-We had so much fun creating the Rudolf Races that we shared over at 123 Homeschool 4 Me, that my kids begged me to come up with a new race.
+We had so much fun creating the Rudolf Races that my kids begged me to come up with a new race.
 With Valentine’s Day around the corner I had the perfect idea: Cupid’s Arrow Balloon Physics Challenge!
 A fun way to learn Newton’s Third Law of Motion, while getting students up and moving.

 Cupid’s Arrow Balloon Physics Challenge